 Oracle Key Vault supports the cloning feature of the underlying virtualization platform.
 This eliminates the need to go through the full installation process for each individual cluster node.
-You can clone an Oracle Key Vault system (installed as a VM) after the installation is complete, but before performing postinstallation tasks.
+You can clone an Oracle Key Vault system (installed as a VM) after the installation is complete, but before performing post-installation tasks.
 When a clone is started up for the first time, it goes through a series of steps to regenerate system-specific configuration that makes it unique (and separate from all other clones).
 The (remote) cloning capability provided by virtualization platforms allows to clone from an Oracle Key Vault Template, which is an Oracle Key Vault installation that is stopped before this Oracle Key Vault is made unique.
 It regenerates all of the system-specific configuration; the clone becomes unique by completing the remaining installation steps.

-Oracle Key Vault Operating System Upgrade to Oracle Linux 8
+Ability to support Oracle Linux 8